 If you’re worried about your physical health, your best bet based on the information available is to opt for moderate weed use over moderate alcohol use — with a preference towards edible marijuana.

-Effects of Marijuana and Alcohol on Mental Health
+Effects of Alcohol vs. Weed on Mental Health

 Comparing the risks of alcohol and marijuana gets murkier when it comes to the brain and mental health.
 The clear worry here is addiction.
 In 2019, more than 14 million adults in the U.S. met the criteria for alcohol use disorder, otherwise known as alcoholism.
 In comparison, about four million had marijuana use disorder in 2015.
 However, the language around weed and addiction is fuzzy, and not all of those with marijuana use disorder have an addiction.